karlcow/karl-resume/motivation-letter.md

 It may have a very nice twist for the company by improving the information management through [paper trail](http://www.w3.org/DesignIssues/PaperTrail).

+## Do Not Contact Me

+In the case you are in the position of starting a discussion on a future job proposal, I would love to save your time and my time.
+I'm open to many jobs proposal, I love to learn but there are a few things which I prefer to keep out of my radar.
+If the job proposal is related to this list, please do not contact me.

+* Personal data profiling on the sole purpose of selling ads.
+* Entertainment, Media industry actively pushing for DRMs
+* Military industry

 ## Errors, Mistakes, …